 Investing in multi-family properties offers a significant advantage in increased cash flow.
 More units mean more tenants paying rent, which substantially increases your monthly rental income.

-Multi-family properties are generally more cost-effective than multiple single-family homes, as expenses do not necessarily double.
+Multi-family properties are generally more cost-effective than multiple single-family homes, as expenses do not necessarily double in proportion to the number of single-family homes.

-For instance, purchasing and maintaining a duplex is often cheaper than owning two separate single-family homes because they share the same lot and basic structure.
+For instance, purchasing and maintaining a duplex is often more cost-effective than owning two separate single-family homes, as they share the same lot and basic structure.
 As long as the properties are comparable, you can charge the same rent, allowing you to retain more profit.

 It is generally easier to secure financing for multi-family properties than for single-family investment properties.
-Multi-family homes are viewed as less risky due to their more predictable cash flow.
+Multi-family homes are viewed as less risky because of their more predictable cash flow.

 Consequently, obtaining a loan for these properties is typically easier and often involves lower interest rates than financing a similar portfolio of single-family homes.

-However, it is still necessary to meet the lender’s financial requirements, which can be strict, especially for more significant deals.
+However, it is still necessary to meet the lender’s financial requirements, which can be stringent, especially for larger transactions.

 However, if you own four units and one tenant moves out, you’ll keep 75% of that cash flow, which may still be enough to cover the mortgage.

-The likelihood of multiple tenants refusing to pay rent or moving out suddenly is significantly lower than that of a single tenant, making multifamily properties a safer investment when appropriately managed.
+The likelihood of multiple tenants refusing to pay rent or moving out suddenly is significantly lower than that of a single tenant, making multifamily properties a safer investment when they are correctly managed.

 There are numerous benefits to having multiple tenants on a single property.
 Managing one mortgage is much simpler than juggling various loans for different properties.
 Additionally, performing maintenance and collecting rent is more manageable when all your tenants are in one location.